-RebelMouse's Entry Editor features a rich SEO toolset that guides writers and editors to think about the right search phrase behind every story, as well as how to focus on small but meaningful modifications designed to improve organic search performance.
-Adding an SEO headline, a relevant URL slug, and a meta description to your article makes it easier for search engines to crawl, index, and understand your content.
+The RebelMouse platform features a rich search engine optimization (SEO) toolset that guides writers and editors to think about the right search phrase behind every story, as well as how to focus on small but meaningful modifications designed to improve organic search performance.

-Your SEO headline should tell both users and search engines (e.g., Google) what the topic of your article is.
+SEO Headline: Your SEO Headline should tell both users and search engines (e.g., Google) what the topic of your article is.
 If headline phrases appear in a user's search query, Google will consider your article more relevant and reward it.
 Creating and maintaining an SEO headline is your first opportunity to think about key search phrases you'd like to organically win.

 For example, you may be interested in optimizing an interior design article for the search keywords "brownstone" and "apartment."
 To begin, you should update the SEO Headline field in Entry Editor with those keywords:

 Note: Updating your SEO Headline will not change the main headline of your post.

 Search Phrase (URL Slug): This field allows you to change the URL slug of your post.
 If your URL contains relevant words, this provides users and Google with more contextual information about your article page: